kurt-krueckeberg/open-fda-device-events/docs/api.md

 ### Query Parameters

-The API suoorts five query parameters:
+The API supports five query parameters:

 | Parameter type | How it is used                                                                                                                      |
 |:---------|:---------------------------------------------------------------------------------------------------------------------------------|